Why should you learn Rust?

 This makes it easy to jump into an existing codebase and focus on the problem, instead of worrying about following specific style rules.
 Similar to clippy, the rustfmt tool can be disabled at the function level in cases where you need fine-grained control over how your code looks.

-Consistent Documentation with rustdoc
+Rust allows for consistent Documentation with rustdoc

 Finally, we have rustdoc.
 This tool generates documentation for your project and outputs a browsable web page that allows you to search for function names, return values, and data types.
-Just like rustfmt, the rustdoc tool has widespread usage across the Rust ecosystem, making it easy to get information on a project.

-Documentation in Rust is more than just a few HOW-TO lines; it has full Markdown support, and the compiler will actually test example code snippets that are present in your documentation.
 This ensures that developers who are first using your project will have up-to-date and accurate examples to build upon.
 Documentation for every published Rust crate is available online at docs.rs.

 The Rust community is very welcoming to all programmers and has a strict Code of conduct which ensures that Rust communities are friendly and comfortable.
-You will always feel at home in the Rust Discord channel and on the developer forums.

-If you are new to Rust and want to contribute to Rust projects, many repositories use the good first issue or easy tags on their issues, so you can jump right into the code.
+If you are new to Rust and want to contribute to Rust projects, many repositories use the `good first issue` or `easy` tags on their issues, so you can jump right into the code.

-Community resources are also available in the form of the Official Rust Book, and Rust by Example, which walks you through the language using, you guessed it, lots of example code!
+Community resources are also available in the form of the Official Rust Book, and Rust by Example], which walks you through the language using, you guessed it, lots of example code!

 Reason #2.
 Rust has dependable code

 Null pointer errors?
-Nah.
+Nah

 Runtime problems cropping up 6 months later?
-Nope.
+Nope

 Waking up at 2AM for an on-call emergency hotfix?
-Not with Rust.
+Not with Rust!

 Reliability is the bread-and-butter of Rust programs and is the reason why Rust is the language of the future.
 Let's take a look at how Rust is able to provide extreme reliability.